The Russoniello Lab

 How permafrost and rivers in cold regions control discharge of fresh water and solutes to the coast

-We work on several specific interdisciplinary research projects, within which we conduct field and lab experiments coupled with innovative numerical computer models.
+We work on interdisciplinary research projects, within which we conduct field and lab experiments coupled with innovative numerical computer models.

 I am always looking for highly motivated graduate students interesting in pursuing hydrogeology research in a collaborative environment to join our lab.